 About Me

-I’m Kristin.
-I work with adult individuals who are questioning the harmful systems they’ve been subjected to, resulting in identity transformation.
-If that sounds like you, chances are you know the pain of being held at arms length by the friends and family who used to embrace you.
-Exile, whether it’s physical or emotional, is such a lonely place to be.
+If that sounds like you, chances are you know the pain of feeling like you’re somehow too much and never enough at the same time.
+Exile is such a lonely place to be.
 I love helping my clients welcome home all their exiled parts, equipping them to live integrated, authentic lives.

 Your exile might look like: